Uniqueness of least energy solutions to the fractional Lane-Emden equation in the ball: Abstract

 \section{Abstract}

-We prove uniqueness of least-energy solutions for a class of semilinear equations driven by the fractional laplacian, under homogeneous Dirichlet exterior conditions, when the underlying domain is a ball $B \subset \mathbb{R}^N$.
-The nonlinearity is of the form

-where $p$ is superlinear and subcritical, and $\lambda < \lambda_1(B)$, where $\lambda_1(B)$ is the first eigenvalue of the fractional laplacian in $B$.
-For $\lambda= 0$, we recover the \emph{fractional Lane-Emden equation}.
-The proof makes use of Morse theory, and is inspired by some results obtained by C. S. Lin in the '90s.
+We prove uniqueness of least-energy solutions to the fractional Lane-Emden equation, under homogeneous Dirichlet exterior conditions, when the underlying domain is a ball $B \subset \mathbb{R}^N$.
+The equation is characterized by a superlinear, subcritical power-like nonlinearity.
+The proof makes use of Morse theory and is inspired by some results obtained by C. S. Lin in the '90s.
+A new Hopf's Lemma-type result shown in this paper is an essential element in the proof of nondegeneracy of least-energy solutions.